Janae0202/Truebridge-Healthcare-EDA/README.md

 - Absence of prenatal care is associated with the shortest gestational ages across all regions.
 - No prenatal care is linked to a clinically meaningful reduction of 2–3 weeks.

-Key Insight: The true signal emerges when accounting for effect modifiers — not from simple averages.
+Key Insight: The true difference emerges when accounting for effect modifiers not from simple averages.